WildLotus-15/CS50W-Project-5-Final/README.md

 I think my project meets these requirements for the following reasons:
 1. the website is entirely feasible and functional with a designed `API`.
 2. Implemented functionalities that other modern-day websites are having such as creating posts and modifying their state, leaving the comments with like reactions on them, and updating their status.
 Also having the ability to add the post into the individual "favorite" section`.

-3. Also the key function of my app is image uploading & downloading.
+The key desctinctive function of my app is represented in image uploading & downloading.

 > Your web application must utilize Django (including at least one model) on the back-end and JavaScript on the front-end.